 DIY Kissing Booth Props

-I used my Silhouette Cameo to cut out all the designs for the DIY Kissing booth and then I finished off the decor with a few felt hearts from the craft store and a clear milk jar for the money!
+I used my Cricut Joy to cut out all the designs for the DIY Kissing booth and then I finished off the decor with a few felt hearts from the craft store and a clear milk jar for the money!
 I ended up forgetting the milk jar for my photos.
 UGH!

 - XOXO Wreath cut file – I used two different colors of scrapbook paper, cut the empty banners in one color, and the XOXO banners in the other color, then glued them together.
 Finally, I added twine and tied around the arms of the booth.